kylefmohr/pysky/README.md

 ## Installation / Setup

-1. Clone the repo, add it to PYTHONPATH, and install the packages in requirements.txt.
+1. Clone the repo, add it to PYTHONPATH, pip install -r requirements.txt.

 2. Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.

-    * PostgreSQL configuration: If the official PostgreSQL environment variables are populated: `PGUSER`, `PGHOST`, `PGDATABASE`, `PGPASSWORD` (and optionally `PGPORT`) then a PostgreSQL database connection will be used.
+    * PostgreSQL: If the official PostgreSQL environment variables are set: (PGUSER, PGHOST, PGDATABASE, PGPASSWORD, optionally PGPORT) then that database will be used.
-    * SQLite configuration: If the PostgreSQL environment variables are not populated, the a SQLite database will be created with the filename specified in `BSKY_SQLITE_FILENAME`, otherwise ":memory:" will be used, creating a non-persisted in-memory database.
+    * SQLite: If those aren't set, the SQLite database `$BSKY_SQLITE_FILENAME` will be used.
+If that isn't set then ":memory:" will be used, an ephemeral in-memory database.

-Alternatively, you can instantiate a Peewee database object yourself and pass it to the BskyClient constructor as `peewee_db` to override any database enivornment variables.
+    * Alternatively, you can instantiate a Peewee database object yourself and pass it to the BskyClient constructor as `peewee_db` to override any database environment variables.

 3. Create database tables: run `./pysky/bin/create_tables.py`.